Bone-directed therapy for breast cancer is used in two major settings:

 Bisphosphonates: In stage 4 breast cancer they may be given orally (like Aledronic acid) daily or once weekly, or through a drip (like Zoledronic acid once every 4 weeks).

-Denosumab has been found to be more effective than bisphosphonate in a large clinical study published in 2012.
+Denosumab (XGEVA) has been found to be more effective than bisphosphonate in a large clinical study published in 2012.
 It is given once every four weeks continuously as an injection under the skin.
 The most common side effects are joint and muscle pain.
 Denosumab may also cause osteonecrosis of the jawbone and patients are strongly advised to have a full dental assessment before they start treatment and regular dental check-ups while on treatment.
 They should not have non-emergency dental work done 6 weeks before or after an injection.
 Good oral hygiene and regular dental care is the best way to lower the risk of ONJ.